OctopusDeploy/blog/blog/2019-11/designing-db-deployment-process/index.md

  - Database Deployments
 ---

-Automating database deployments was the final piece of the CI/CD puzzle to go from deployments that took between 2 and 4 hours down to 10-15 minutes.
-It took many attempts to successfully automate database deployments.
-Each time failure wasn't because of the tooling.
-The process was fundamentally broken.
-It had to be completely redesigned.
+Automating database deployments was the final piece of the CI/CD puzzle to go from deployments that took between 2 and 4 hours down to around 10 minutes.
+It took many attempts to successfully automate database deployments, and the failures weren’t because of the tooling, the process was just fundamentally broken, and it had to be completely redesigned.

 In the next couple of articles, I walk you through designing an automated database deployment process.
 In this article, I focus on core concepts.
 If you want to skip ahead, here are the links to the other articles:

 - [Automated database deployment process: case study](/blog/2019-11/use-case-for-designing-db-deployment-process/index.md).
 - [Implementing a database deployment process with Octopus Deploy](/blog/2019-11/implementing-db-deployment-process/index.md).

-All of our database deployment posts can be found [here](https://octopus.com/database-deployments).
+All of our database deployment articles can be found [here](https://octopus.com/database-deployments).

 !toc

-## Typical manual database deployment process
+## A typical manual database deployment process

-Typically, I see the manual database deployment process look like:
+I often see manual database deployment processes that look like:

-- Developer makes a change in `Development`.
+- A developer makes a change in `development`.
-- Developer adds that change to a Word document, Excel spreadsheet, Trello board (insert your board tool of choice), or on a piece of paper.
+- The developer adds that change to a Word document, Excel spreadsheet, Trello board (insert your board tool of choice), or on a piece of paper.
-- Those changes are manually compiled into a delta script to push to `Test`, `Staging` or `Production`.
+- Those changes are manually compiled into a delta script to push to `test`, `staging`, or `production`.
-- The delta script is given to a DBA (or a person who has permission) to run.
+- The delta script is given to a DBA (or a person who has the correct permissions) to run.
-- The DBA runs the script and sends the result back to the requester.
+- The DBA runs the script and sends the results back to the requester.

-Let's take a big step back and evaluate why that process exists.
+Let’s take a step back and evaluate why that process exists.

 - No source control to keep track of history, such as why a change was made, when it was made, and who made it.
 - Without source control it is extremely difficult to enforce a review process.
-- If/when reviews do occur, they occur very late in the development life cycle.
-Often times too late to hold up a deployment unless there is something very wrong.
+- If/when reviews do occur, they occur very late in the development life cycle, and it’s often too late to hold up a deployment unless there is something very wrong.
 - Without a consistent review process there is a much higher chance for a suboptimal change to be introduced.
-- There is no history of a review process such as who approved it or when it was approved.
+- There is no history of the review process detailing who approved it or when it was approved.
-- Most companies require a separation of duties, the person who made the change cannot be the one who deploys the change.
+- Most companies require a separation of duties, so the person who made the change cannot be the one who deploys the change.

-What it comes down to is trust and enforcement.
-Unless the process is automatically enforced it cannot be trusted.
-Automation cannot occur without that trust.
+It comes down to trust and enforcement.
+Unless the process is automatically enforced it cannot be trusted, and automation cannot occur without trust.

 ## What to avoid

 Below is a list of hard lessons I learned automating database deployments:

 - Don’t include everyone at the start.
 Create a small work group of 2 to 4 key people, including DBAs or database architects.
 Pick a pilot team to work through the kinks.
-The pilot team should send 1 or 2 people to the working group (bringing the total to between 4 and 6 people).
+The pilot team should send 1 or 2 people to the work group (bringing the total to between 4 and 6 people).
 The work group should be empowered to make decisions.
-- Don't exclude a specific group from the work group.
+- Don’t exclude a specific group from the work group.
 If you have developers, QA, database developers, and DBAs, then a representative from each group should be included in the work group.
 - Don’t spend weeks or months trying to design the perfect process.
-The working group should meet for a 1 or 2 day kick-off meeting to create a draft of the ideal process.
+The work group should meet for a 1 or 2 day kick-off meeting to create a draft of the ideal process.
 After that, schedule regular check-ins to see how the pilot team is doing.
 - Don’t break your focus during the kick-off meeting.
 Block out 1 to 2 days and don’t allow open laptops, except to look up answers to specific questions.
 - Don’t focus on specific tooling.
 Focus on the core concepts of the tooling available.
-For example, modern version control software supports branching and a review process for merging, and every database deployment tool has a way to run it from the command-line.
+For example, modern version control software supports branching and a review process for merging, and every database deployment tool has a way to run from the command-line.
 - Don’t try to automate rollbacks at the start.
 You could spend the entire two days at the kick-off meeting trying to figure out all the possible scenarios.
 - Don’t be afraid to ask for help if you get stuck.
 When I worked for a previous company, we asked Redgate for help, and they walked us through this process.
 There are consulting firms, such as [DLM Consultants](http://dlmconsultants.com/), which can also help.
 - Don’t make decisions in a vacuum.
 The work group should be transparent and solicit feedback at key points, and provide regular updates to everyone.

-Depending on the size of your company, you might only have 4 to 6 developers and a DBA.
-Or, only 2 or 3 people have the desire/bandwidth to solve it.
-In this case, "work group" really means "anyone who wants to be included."
+Depending on the size of your company, you might only have 4 to 6 developers and a DBA, or maybe only 2 or 3 people have the desire/bandwidth to solve the issues.
+In this case, *work group* really means *anyone who wants to be included*.

 ## Kick-off meeting day 1

 The first day is going to be focused solely on the deployment process.

 The existing process will need to change, and in some cases, a completely new process needs to be created.
 But you have to start somewhere.
 Write down the existing process, so everyone is on the same page.
 Include all the steps it takes for a change to make its way from developer to production.
-While writing the process down, focus on answering these questions.
+While writing the process down, focus on answering these questions:

 1. Who are the people involved in the process?
 2. What permissions do they have?